sirbrialliance/ttsjigsawjoin/README.md

 - No piece movement limitation.
 (The base mod limits you to only moving one more piece than your total score.)
 - Useability improvements to initial puzzle piece positions/rotations.
 - Context actions for arranging a selection of pieces in a square, a row, or to a local grid for easy manipulation and handling of pieces.
+You can also arrange square puzzle pieces based on their general shape (e.g. all tabs in, 3 in 1 out, etc.).
 - Cheats (see below).
 - No greeting screen.
 - Right click the puzzle board and choose "Change table color" to quickly change the table background color.